puppetlabs/puppetlabs-postgresql/README.md

 This will set the default database locale for all databases created with this module.
 On certain operating systems this will be used during the `template1` initialization as well so it becomes a default outside of the module as well.
 Defaults to `undef` which is effectively `C`.

 ####`manage_firewall`
 This value defaults to `false`.
 Many distros ship with a fairly restrictive firewall configuration which will block the port that postgres tries to listen on.
-If you’d like for the puppet module to open this port for you (using the [puppetlabs-firewall](http://forge.puppetlabs.com/puppetlabs/firewall) module), change this value to true.
+If you'd like for the puppet module to open this port for you (using the [puppetlabs-firewall](http://forge.puppetlabs.com/puppetlabs/firewall) module), change this value to true.
 Check the documentation for `puppetlabs/firewall` to ensure the rest of the global setup is applied, to ensure things like persistence and global rules are set correctly.

 ###Class: postgresql::client